dsccommunity/DscWorkshop/Exercises/Task2/Exercise1.md

 1. In this and the following exercises we will be working with the open-source `DscWorkshop` repository hosted at <https://github.com/dsccommunity/DscWorkshop>.
 To clone this repository, please execute:

-    > Note: Please make sure you are in the 'C:\Git' folder or wherever you want to store project.
+    > Note: Please make sure you are in the 'C:\Git' folder or wherever you want to store the project.

     ```powershell
     git clone https://github.com/dsccommunity/DscWorkshop